Hillbilly Moon: Volume Two

 The group reunited mid 1997 to record Volume Two, at Norton's home studio, with John Farnham engineer Ross Cockle at the helm.
 The 15 tracks were mixed at ABC Australia's Melbourne studios, but only one track, Norton's song I Won't Come This Way Again was commercially released, as the lead track on ABC Music's compilation, Open Road, Volume Two.
 Again, outside projects and commitments kept the group from touring to support the new material, and by 1998, the members were scattered across Australia, the UK, and the USA.

 Later years

 In 2005, talks had begun about a possible reunion, but Wells' health soon declined.
-Diagnosed with prostate cancer, he passed away 27 March 2006.
+Diagnosed with prostate cancer, he died 27 March 2006.

 Norton and Carr continue their work in the music industry.
 Paul is an Australia Day ambassador, and Cletis regularly tours Europe and North America.